x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 ## Step 2: Prepare for the migration

+> [!NOTE]
+> We strongly recommend running the Source Side Validation script from an On-Premises Exchange Server2010 with mailbox role.
+The script will scan and report issues that are known to cause migration to be slow, along with guidance to fix these issues.
+Please use the examples as documented [here](https://techcommunity.microsoft.com/t5/Exchange-Team-Blog/Making-your-public-folder-migrations-faster-and-more-reliable/ba-p/917622).
+The script will perform all the following prerequisites.

 Perform the following prerequisite steps before you begin the migration.

 ### General prerequisite steps